-The owner or operator of a stationary source may request the District (Attn: Engineering Manager) to review the applicability of this rule to the source.
+The owner or operator of a stationary source may request the District to review the applicability of this rule to the source.
 Such request shall be submitted with appropriate support materials, as follows:

 - 1. Sources subject to Section D (Emission Limitations) will submit appropriate information providing data for "actual emissions" from the source, as specified in Section C of this rule.
-All work performed by the Air Pollution Control District staff to process such a request shall be cost-reimbursable and subject to the provisions of the Air Pollution Control District Rule 210, Fees.I.C. - 2.
+All work performed by the Air Pollution Control District staff to process such a request shall be cost-reimbursable and subject to Rule 210, Fees. - 2.
 Sources subject to Section G (Alternative Operational Limit and Requirements) will submit information providing data on "operational parameters" appropriate for the source as listed in Section E of this rule.
 All work performed by the Air Pollution Control District staff to process such a request shall be cost-reimbursable and subject to Rule 210, Fees.
-A fee for work performed by the Air Pollution Control District staff to process such request shall be charged to the source, based on the provisions listed in the Air Pollution Control District Rule 210.II.B.